 - business district - banks, insurance companies, office buildings

 - political, administrative buildings

 - scientific research institutions, education, museums

-- commercial district - department stores, shopping centers, small businesses (clothes, luxury goods, salons, services)
+- commercial district - department stores, shopping centres, small businesses (clothes, luxury goods, salons, services)

 - religious facility

-- cultural institutions - theaters, concert halls, movie theater, entertainment venues
+- cultural institutions - theatres, concert halls, cinemas, entertainment venues

 - bus station